pmuellr/slides/2014/10-node-js-on-a-paas/slides.md

 node-inspector difficult to run

-* wants two ports open
+* wants two ports open (app and debug)
-* PaaS typically provides only one
+* PaaS typically only allows one

 `=>`

 use a proxy splitter
-* run two servers, split traffic by URL
+* run two servers, split traffic with proxy by URL
 * [cf-node-debug](https://www.npmjs.org/package/cf-node-debug)